 - Initialize the SPBRGH:SPBRG registers for the appropriate baud rate.
-Set or clear the BRGH and BRG16 bits, as required, to achieve the desired baud rate. - 2.
-Enable the asynchronous serial port by clearing bit SYNC and setting bit SPEN. - 3.
+Set or clear the BRGH and BRG16 bits, as required, to achieve the desired baud rate. - Enable the asynchronous serial port by clearing bit SYNC and setting bit SPEN. - 3.
+If the signal from the TX pin is to be inverted, set the TXCKP bit. - 4.
 If interrupts are desired, set enable bit TXIE. - If 9-bit transmission is desired, set transmit bit TX9.
-Can be used as address/data bit. - 5.
-Enable the transmission by setting bit TXEN which will also set bit TXIF. - If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - 7.
-Load data to the TXREG register (starts transmission). - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set
+Can be used as address/data bit. - Enable the transmission by setting bit TXEN which will also set bit TXIF. - If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - 8.
+Load data to the TXREG register (starts transmission). - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set.